 Information and data regarding the VH-MDX accident is incomplete and at times, convoluted.
 Add the significant terrain and vegetation of the Barrington Ranges and one can see why VH-MDX has not been located for over thirty years.

 In 2014 a new direction was initiated by us and strong progress has been made to increase the confidence of search area synthesis.
-A complete ‘tear down/ rebuild’ approach was initiated by Glenn Strkalj whist Glenn Horrocks continues to contribute solid analytical input.
-Glenn Strkalj has pushed research deep into the roots of the accident and is uncovering many new findings.
+A complete ‘tear down/ rebuild’ approach was initiated by Glenn Strkalj and he has pushed research deep into the roots of the accident and is uncovering many significant new findings.

 If solid research guides us to do so, we will go back to previously suggested areas without shame.
 Our aim is to release as much information as possible into the public arena rather than holding onto ‘gems’.
 Of course not all information is releasable and we will respect those sources of information with confidentiality.

-However, even with more effective research the task of locating VH-MDX is a long-term task.
-The topography of the Barrington Wilderness Area makes both foot based and remote sensor based searches challenging.
+However, even with more effective research and even the use of remote sensing, the task of locating VH-MDX is long-term.
+The topography of the Barrington Wilderness Area makes both foot based and remote sensing based searches challenging.